Cabbage Season: When are Cabbages in Season?

 Cabbage season produces these colourful varieties

-Are Cabbages in Season in September?
+Are Cabbages in Season in October?

-When is Cabbage Season?
+When is Cabbage Season in Australia?

 Cabbage season runs through the winter months in Australia, with the peak season typically occurring between April and August.
 It is a winter vegetable, which explains why you see cabbage in lots of hearty dishes and stews.